 In the event that a family is unable to pay material fees, an application for fee waivers is available at the District Office and at each school building.
-Students will be eligible to have fees waived if the student is eligible for free lunches or meet criteria in (Policy 4:140) The Board of Education reviews the fees annually and sets the fees for the following school year.
+Students will be eligible to have fees waived if the student is eligible for free lunches or meet criteria in Policy 4:140.
+The Board of Education reviews the fees annually and sets the fees for the following school year.
 Please note technology rental and graduation fees are not waivable.

-Students who transfer out or into the school district after the start of the school year shall be refunded a portion of the fees or assessed a prorated fee.
-Refunds will be determined by the student's length of enrollment.
-At the time of student transfer, students are required to return all textbooks and non-consumable materials to the school.
+Students who transfer out are required to return all textbooks and non-consumable materials to the school.
 An assessment for repair or replacement may be required if damage to books is beyond normal usage.
 Parents will be charged the replacement cost for all lost school textbooks or materials.